How to hire a physical therapist?

 • While not mandatory, certain states require Physiotherapists to pass the National Physical Therapy Examination (NPTE) administered by the Federation of State Boards of Physical Therapy (FSBPT).
 By successfully passing the NPTE and completing 2000 hours of clinical experience, Physical Therapists can become board-certified.

-• Some states mandate Physiotherapists to pass a jurisprudence exam, which tests their understanding of state-specific laws and regulations governing physical therapy practice.
+• Some states mandate that Physiotherapists pass a jurisprudence exam, which tests their understanding of state-specific laws and regulations governing physical therapy practice.

 • Apart from the practical skillsets, a Physiotherapist requires skills such as effective communication, active listening, empathy, and problem-solving.